alexdevero/alex-devero-blog/__drafts__/draft--static-class-methods-properties.md

 ## Static properties

 Just as you can have static methods you can also have static properties.
 Static properties work in similar way as static methods.
 You can define them in two ways.
-Fist, directly within a class.
+First, directly within a class.
 In this case, you have to prepend the property with `static` keyword.
 You can also define the property outside the class with dot notation.

 ```JavaScript
 // Create class